Policies

 Article Processing and Submission Charge

-Authors can publish free of charge: no payments are required from the authors, as this journal doesn’t have article submission charges nor article processing charges (APCs).
+Authors can publish free of charge: no payments are required from the authors, as this Journal doesn’t have article submission charges or article processing charges (APCs).

-Cinéma & Cie selects papers to be published through a double-blind peer review, so as to ensure and improve the quality of the contents published in the journal.
-In accordance with international ethical guidelines, the journal’s teams will strive to ensure that the review process is fair, unbiased and timely.
-The decisions to accept or reject an essay will solely be based on their importance, originality and scientific relevance.
-Reviewers will be chosen within a number of scholars whose expertise and research interests may be a valuable source of improvement for the paper submitted.
+Cinéma & Cie selects papers to be published through a double-blind peer review, so as to ensure and improve the quality of the contents published in the Journal.
+In accordance with international ethical guidelines, the Journal’s Boards will strive to ensure that the review process is fair, unbiased and timely.
+The decisions to accept or reject an essay will be made within 6 months since its reception and will solely be based on its importance, originality and scientific relevance.
+Reviewers will be requested from a number of scholars whose expertise and research interests may be a valuable source of improvement for the paper submitted.
 Their identity as well as that of the author(s) will remain anonymous.
 Editors strive to protect the confidentiality of authors’ material and remind reviewers to do so.

 Editors will provide the highest standards of transparency in the management of the peer review process, by ensuring an appropriate course of action, preventing any misconduct and conflicts of interest.

-Any manuscripts received for review is treated as a confidential document.
+Any manuscript received for review is treated as a confidential document.
 Reviewers will not be given access to the submission file until they have agreed to review it.
-Through the review form of the journal, the comments should focus on the strengths and weaknesses of the manuscript, supporting every comment with specific evidence.
-Points to be considered in the review include: impact of the article on its research topic; usefulness of findings; relevance for the journal’s section; originality; research methodology; adequacy and accuracy of references to the existing literature on the topic; quality of argumentation; writing style.
+Through the review form of the Journal, the comments should focus on the strengths and weaknesses of the manuscript, supporting every comment with specific evidence.
+Points to be considered in the review include: impact of the article on its research topic; usefulness of findings; relevance for the (relevant section of) the Journal; originality; research methodology; adequacy and accuracy of references to the existing literature on the topic; quality of argumentation; writing style.

-The Author allows Cinéma&Cie the right to publish for the first time or republish the work within 1 (one) year from the submission, and the perpetual right to distribute the work free of charge by any means and in any parts of the world, including the communication to the public through the journal website.
+The Author allows Cinéma & Cie the right to publish for the first time or republish the work within 1 (one) year from the submission, and the perpetual right to distribute the work free of charge by any means and in any parts of the world, including in communication to the public through the Journal website.

-The Author retains the right to create derivative works and to reproduce, distribute, execute or publicly display her/his work at conferences and presentations, lectures, and in case of any other professional activity.
+The Author retains the right to create derivative works and to reproduce, distribute, execute or publicly display their work at conferences and presentations, lectures, and in case of any other professional activity.

-The Author retains the right to disseminate open access the work, through his website or through an institutional or disciplinary, from the publishing on Cinéma&Cie.
+The Author retains the right to disseminate their work in open access, through their website or through an institutional or disciplinary platform, in its published form in Cinéma & Cie.

-The Author, according to the Publisher, renounces to any forms of compensation provided to authors and publishers for not for profit photocopying rights and library loan in accordance to the National law in force.
+The Author, according to the Publisher, renounces to any forms of compensation provided to authors and publishers for not-for-profit photocopying rights and library loans in accordance with the National law in force.

 Plagiarism